 – Private doctors, private hospitals, but with one payer.

 Eliminate “health insurance” which serves no medical purpose whatsoever.
 All medical needs (including dental, vision, mental health) would be paid for by a progressive tax, mostly on the top 3% and the unearned income of the top 1% with a single, non-profit, public payer.
 Swipe a card that every American will carry and receive needed treatment.
 Health care would be universal, paid for, and available for all – regardless of “ability to pay.”
-It would already be paid for.
-The state of a person’s health would no longer depend on the size of their wealth.
+The state of a person’s health should no longer depend on the size of their wealth.

 – Break-up and nationalize the Mega Banks, putting them under public control.